symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 connection.
 The name must be one of the names of the dbal section in your Doctrine configuration, see `Symfony2 Doctrine documentation`_.

+You can tune the behaviour with the general jackalope parameters listed above, as well as a jackrabbit-doctrine-dbal option (jackrabbit does not support transactions):

+* ``jackalope.disable_transactions``: boolean: Set to false to disabled transactions.
+If transactions are enabled but not actively used, every save operation is wrapped into a transaction.

 .. configuration-block::

     .. code-block:: yaml